 – D. Lathrop

 That is why it may be beneficial to contact an experienced lawyer.
 The Lansing personal injury lawyers at Jay Trucks and Associates have helped to recover more than $500,000,000 for our clients in a wide variety of cases handled by our firm including a $2,000,000 recovery for a client whose accident caused a traumatic brain injury, a $698,000 recovery for a 55 year old tree cutter that suffered a closed head injury and a $300,000 recovery for a senior citizen that was injured after being struck by an automobile.
+Reach out to a Lansing personal injury lawyer.

 Our attorneys understand what accident victims go through and the concerns they often have.
 We are available to answer your questions and discuss possible options for recovering compensation in a free consultation.
 There is no obligation with this consultation – you decide if you want to move forward if we validate your claim.
 There are also no upfront fees when you hire us – unless you receive compensation, we are not paid for providing representation.